-I once saw a woman in her mid- forties who should have been fat, but wasn’t.
+I once saw a woman in her mid-forties who, by this theory, should have been fat, but wasn’t.
 She had two brothers, each of whom weighed over four hundred pounds; and she had a grown child who weighed over three hundred and fifty pounds.
 Plainly, she had whatever genes it took to get fat.
-So, I asked her one day, “How come you’re not fat?”
+I asked her one day, “How is it that you’re not fat?”
 She explained that she thought it had to do with the fact that she ran for an hour and a half every day before she went to the gym.

-Some examples: Chinese who lived in China subsisted on a relatively calorie poor diet and were, for the most part, thin and healthy.
-Their children, once they came to this country and began eating like the rest of the Americans, became fat in higher numbers and began developing all those illnesses associated with obesity.
+Some examples: Among the Chinese American population, some Chinese people who were born in China subsisted on a relatively calorie poor diet while living there and were, for the most part, thin.
+In some cases, however, their children—once they came to this country and began eating like the rest of the Americans—became fat in higher numbers and began developing all those illnesses associated with obesity.

-3. Exercise is relevant.
-A lack of exercise causes obesity; and we are getting better and better at not getting enough exercise, There are exceptions.
-A whole lot of people are running around, literally, or playing sports, including group sports, at an advanced age.
-This never used to happen.
-When I was a kid, if I saw someone running through the streets of Manhattan, I knew they were running for a bus.
-In particular, it is socially acceptable now for women to play sports throughout their lives.
-So, there are a minority who are very active physically.
+Now, there are a minority who are very active physically.
 But a greater number are less active than people used to be.
-Television usually gets blamed.
+Television (or the internet) usually gets blamed.
 Before that there was radio.
 When telephones first came in, most people thought the device would never catch on.
 If they wanted to talk to someone, they said, they could just walk over to that person’s house.
 Nowadays, if people really have to go somewhere, they drive rather than walk, use an elevator rather than climb stairs and are, in general, passive rather than active.

-Over the long run, physical activity has an effect on maintaining proper weight that is at least as important as a proper diet.
+Over the long run, physical activity has an effect on maintaining proper weight that may be at least as important as a proper diet.

-4. Improper eating habits, learned while growing up, are thought to contribute to excessive weight gain over the course of a life time.
-The problem is there is no agreement about what constitutes proper or improper eating habits.
+Improper eating habits, learned while growing up, are thought to contribute to excessive weight gain over the course of a lifetime.
+The problem is there is no agreement about what constitutes "proper" or "improper" eating habits.

 Finishing eating everything on your plate used to be considered good; now it is considered bad.
 You should stop eating when you are no longer hungry.
 Do not eat that last potato just because it is sitting there on your plate.
 It is often recommended to dieters that they get in the habit of purposely leaving some food uneaten on their plates.